Koukobin/Ermis/README.md

 ## Vision

 My vision while creating Ermis was to develop a server-side application that anyone can deploy with ease and efficiency to ensure it can run on even the oldest hardware.
 Alongside this, I aimed to build a client-side application - that boasts an intuitive and user-friendly interface - with a solid performance to complement the server.
 With a primary focus on security, the Ermis platform employs robust encryption methods to ensure the protection of user data and privacy.
-By prioritizing security measures, I aimed to create a platform where users can communicate freely and openly, knowing their information is safe from prying eyes.
-The ultimate goal is to create a platform that anyone can host and communicate with.
+Ultimately, I aimed to create a platform where users can communicate freely and openly, knowing their information is safe from prying eyes.
+My ultimate aim is to create a platform that anyone can host with ease and communicate with.

 ## Features